 Guided Tours of Triana

-Do you need to take a tour through Triana?
+Do you need to take a tour through the Triana neighbourhood?
 Absolutely not.
-It's small and compact and best explored by meandering around.
+It’s small and compact and best explored by meandering around.

 There are some things I’d always recommend you try, such as food tours and cooking lessons.